 Keto Biscuits made with almond flour are surprisingly simple to make and are a great substitute for flour biscuits, with just 3 net grams of carbs per biscuit.

 I was really craving biscuits & gravy for breakfast after I started on a keto diet.
 It was something I’d make once a month or so before, but suddenly it was off limits.
 Surely, there was a way to still enjoy biscuits and gravy!

 One of the things I love most about a keto diet is that even the things that are off limits have an alternative that’s, at the very least, passable as a substitute.
 Craving noodles?
 There’s Miracle Noodles.
 Craving hamburgers?
 Use Cloud Bread for buns!
 Craving pizza?
 Make Fathead Pizza Dough.
-The fathead dough can also be used to make these Easy Keto Bagels.
+Fathead dough can also be used to make these Easy Keto Bagels.

 Do Almond Flour Biscuits Taste Like Regular Biscuits?

 These almond flour biscuits don’t taste exactly like flour biscuits.
 You can expect that, when these are made with almond flour.
 I think the most noticeable difference is in the texture.
-These biscuits are a bit more mealy.
+They’re a bit more crumbly and textured.

-I won’t pretend that they are an exact substitute, but they are a very good alternative when you’re craving biscuits.
+No, they aren’t an exact substitute, but they are a very good alternative when you’re craving biscuits.

-The taste is really similar, and the look of them is very close too.
+The taste is very similar, the look is very close too.
 They crumble like biscuits.
 They even get a little crunchy and flaky.
-I honestly think I could serve one of these biscuits to a friend and not have them know it’s keto.
+I honestly think I could serve one of these biscuits to a friend and not have them know it’s almond flour.
 That’s good enough for me.